Skip to main content

 2. A passkey bound to the user’s device, so future payment authorizations only need a single passkey tap.

-Once a card is verified, every subsequent card permission can be authorized by the user with their passkey alone.
+Once a card is verified, every subsequent agent card can be authorized by the user with their passkey alone.
 The email step is not repeated.

 Prerequisites